Exalex16/CPEN321-WOCMS/documentation/M3_Requirements_and_Design.md

             - **Failure scenario(s)**:
                 - 1a.
 The system fails to retrieve map data from the external API.
                     - 1a1.
 An error message is displayed indicating that the map cannot be loaded and to check internet connection.
-                - 4a.
-The map tiles or location details fail to load.
-                    - 4a1.
-The user is prompted to check their connection or retry.

 4. **Receive Location Recommendation**
     - **Overview**: